 United States military personnel or civilians stationed in areas of the world where leishmaniasis occurs are at risk of infection.
 This threat has increased in recent years because of extensive travel to these areas by US citizens.

 Co-infection of HIV and visceral leishmaniasis has led to the reemergence of visceral leishmaniasis in Leishmania non-endemic countries.

 There is no vaccine to prevent this infection and the parasites can develop resistance to the drugs available to treat the disease if they are used for a prolonged period of time.

 Industry is currently developing vaccines and diagnostic tests for Leishmania infection that they will submit to FDA for evaluation.

 One of the major obstacles to detecting the parasites in blood is that they occur in very low numbers.
 Therefore, we are developing methods using state-of-art technologies to solve that problem.
-In addition, we are developing tests that manufacturers can use to ensure the safety and effectiveness of such vaccines.
+In addition, we are developing tests and biomarkers of immunity that manufacturers can use to ensure the safety and effectiveness of such vaccines.

 Blood-borne parasites such as Leishmania pose a serious public health risk worldwide either due to naturally acquired disease (Leishmaniasis) or through blood transfusion.

 Approximately 12 million people are infected worldwide, with more than half a million new clinical cases reported annually.
 In the US, immigration from and travel to endemic countries by the general public, but particularly US military personnel, pose a serious risk to public health, and especially to the US blood supply.